 The charity sponsoring the donor-advised fund handles the fund’s management and all necessary recordkeeping.
 (At Fidelity Charitable, a web-based platform makes it easy for families to manage their giving and have visibility into their impact.)
 If your family wishes to remain anonymous in its giving, a donor-advised fund can provide that option as well—unlike a foundation where all grants are required to be reported publicly.

 Additionally, for donors making a significant philanthropic commitment, some donor-advised fund sponsors provide additional support and services such as Fidelity Charitable’s Private Donor Group.
-Private Donor Group members have access to a dedicated relationship manager who can help a family create a mission statement or implement a grantmaking strategy.
+Private Donor Group members have access to a dedicated philanthropic strategist who can help a family create a mission statement or implement a grantmaking strategy.

 A donor-advised fund can also be more attractive than a private family foundation when you make the comparison because your charitable deductions are greater.
 With a donor-advised fund, your contribution is eligible for an immediate tax deduction in the current tax year.
 The deduction for contributing to a donor-advised fund can be up to 60 percent of adjusted gross income for cash and 30 percent of adjusted gross income for long-term publicly traded appreciated securities.
 That compares with a deduction limit of 30 percent and 20 percent, respectively, for a private foundation.
 There is also no tax on investment income when you use a donor-advised fund.
 Although private foundations are exempt from federal income tax, their investment income is subject to an excise tax of 1 to 2 percent.